Elhanan Winchester: Ministry in London

 London's Universalists welcomed Winchester into their liberal-minded and socially active circle when he arrived in the city in September 1787.
 Winchester was familiar with this group, having corresponded with these Universalists.
 One of Winchester's letters of introduction was to John Clegg, the brother of Edmund Clegg.
-Edmund Clegg, a founding member of the London Universalist society, had moved to Philadelphia to open a manufacturing facility and visited Winchester upon his arrival in Philadelphia.
+Edmund Clegg, a founding member of the London Universalist society, had moved to Philadelphia to open a textile manufacturing facility and visited Winchester upon his arrival in Philadelphia.
 Clegg preached at Winchester's Society of Universal Baptist Church.
 Winchester also carried a letter of introduction from Benjamin Rush.

 The London public initially coolly received Winchester.
 He preached wherever a chapel or church opened its doors.
 The increasing number of people coming to hear Winchester aroused critics within the Calvinist orthodox community.
 Baptist churches in Blackfields and Moorfields, once opened to him, now closed their doors.

 Despite the loss of these churches, Winchester's popularity steadily grew, and other facilities opened their doors.
 In north London, there was a time he preached in the mornings at the General Baptist Glass House Yard chapel and preached in the evenings at the General Baptist church on Worship Street.
 In 1792 he secured a regular meeting space at a former General Baptist chapel at Parliament Court on the eastern edge of London.
 He preached there until he departed for America in 1794.

-The Universal Baptist Church at Parliament Court(1793-1794)
+Universal Baptist Church at Parliament Court (1793–1794)

 Winchester's flock was composed of dissenters from mainstream religious orthodoxy.
 Faithful to the heritage of English Universalism, they called themselves Philadelphians.
 In February 1793, Winchester formally organized his congregation, known both as the Universal Baptists and the Ethical Society.
 The Conway Hall Ethical Society, the oldest surviving freethought organization in the world, traces its founding back to Winchester.

 After Winchester returned to America, a former Calvinist Baptist minister now restoration advocate, Rev. William Vidler, filled the pulpit.
 Like Winchester, Vidler had been a Calvinist Baptist minister in good standing until he was separated from his church due to his restorationist leanings.